Anti-Corrosive-Zinc-Paste (ACZP) for Electrical Connections

 ACZP is actually non-conductive!
 That's because the conductive zinc particles...more like zinc dust really, are suspended in non-conductive grease, and so are not in contact with each other...no direct conductive path actually exists across a blob of it (see above)...so itís pretty benign stuff at the low voltages present a vehicleís electric system, and should not be considered to be making electrical contact or carrying any current...and thatís why lathering it onto a connection without first separating and cleaning will only externally cover the connection and not take full advantage of the chemical benefit of the zinc particles...

 When in place between and around two contacts which have mechanical pressure pushing them together, the benefits occur at the microscopic level.
 Three distinctly different conditions take place.
 To understand and appreciate the advantage, a finer inspection of these conditions is presented here:

 ACZP at work!

 Detail of ACZP at work!

-Condition A, Base Contacts are in Direct Contact.
+Condition A - Direct Contact of Base Contacts.
 (Great...thatís the whole point!)...not much more needs to be explained here!
 These areas are in fact, the only current carrying areas!
 Without them, weíre in the dark!